se-edu/guides/tutorials/ab3TracingCode.md

 1. _Step over_ the logging code since it is of no interest to us now.
    ![StepOver](images/tracing/StepOver.png)

-1. _Step into_ the line where user input in parsed from a String to a Command, which should bring you to the `AddressBookParser#parseCommand()` method (partial code given below):
+1. _Step into_ the line where user input is parsed from a String to a Command, which should bring you to the `AddressBookParser#parseCommand()` method (partial code given below):
    ```java
    public Command parseCommand(String userInput) throws ParseException {
        ...